Open-CMSIS-Pack/cmsis-toolbox/docs/README.md

 ## Overall Workflow

 The CMSIS-Toolbox uses Software Packs for device/board support and access reusable software components.
-The overall operation is controlled with intuitive [User Input files in YAML format](YML-Input-Format.md).
+The operation is controlled via intuitive [User Input files in YAML format](YML-Input-Format.md).
 The overall application is defined in the `*.csolution.yml` file and contains one or more projects that can utilize pre-configured software layers.
 The build engine CMake/Ninja calls the C/C++ compiler toolchain that generates the Build Output.

 The [**cbuild: Build Invocation**](build-tools.md#cbuild-invocation) command orchestrates the overall build steps.
 This command calls individual command line tools to generate the application as outlined in the following diagram.